 Upon being informed of this decision to strip Dr. Schrage and all CSCE complainants of their legal rights to Congressional Counsel, Chairman Wilson reiterated that Dr. Schrage and Mr. Geffroy should have legal fees covered by CSCE and the Congress.
 Both Chairman Wilson and the OHEC attorneys previously expressed to Dr. Schrage that his CSCE employees were legally entitled to representation by OOEA and did not indicate there was any question about this right until Dr. Schrage and Mr. Geffroy called for the OHEC attorneys (who previously advised them) to be removed from the investigation against them due to their conflicts.

-On or about January 16, 2024, Seyfarth Shaw attorneys provided Dr. Schrage with a memorandum written by Mr. Parker dated September 11, 2023, to Senators Wicker and Cardin and Congressman Cohen (and their Chief of Staff) making allegations against Dr. Schrage and Mr. Geffroy that Mr. Parker had alleged compiled from Mr. Cecire, Mr. Price, and Ms. Simrell, among others..
+On or about January 16, 2024, Seyfarth Shaw attorneys provided Dr. Schrage with a memorandum written by Mr. Parker dated September 11, 2023, to Senators Wicker and Cardin and Congressman Cohen (and their Chiefs of Staff) making allegations against Dr. Schrage and Mr. Geffroy that Mr. Parker had compiled from Mr. Cecire, Mr. Price, and Ms. Simrell, among others.
 Mr. Parker’s memorandum also revealed that he called for Senators to target Dr. Schrage and Mr. Geffroy specifically as individuals who could be up for Senate confirmation in the next Republican Administration and to threaten to destroy their future careers in government service to obstruct the investigation they were conducting.
 Despite that these allegations had been kept secret from Dr. Schrage and Mr. Geffroy, who were also not provided an opportunity to respond until now, the memorandum also suggested they “Fire Geffroy” to obstruct Mr. Geffory’s and Dr. Schrage’s investigation of Mr. Parker.

 Mr. Parker also targeted Dr. Schrage for his cooperation with a U.S. Department of Justice investigation by Special Prosecutor John Durham of the Steele dossier and related Russian disinformation and attacked Dr. Schrage for providing information requested as part of a federal investigation.

-Mr. Parker’s memo further indicated that he was aware of Dr. Schrage’s and Mr. Geffroy’s investigation into his conduct, making reference to what he called their charges against him and “their manufactured scandal.”
+Mr. Parker’s memo further indicated that he was aware of Dr. Schrage’s and Mr. Geffroy’s investigation into his conduct, referring to what he called their charges against him and “their manufactured scandal.”

 On February 9, 2023, attorneys for Seyfarth Shaw interviewed Dr. Schrage for several hours with his counsel present.
 Dr. Schrage provided factual and later documentary evidence debunking Mr. Parker’s assertions and establishing that Mr. Parker knowingly made false statements.
 Dr. Schrage offered to return for a longer session to rebut other false charges Mr. Parker had made in his memo, but Seyfarth Shaw attorneys indicated he had addressed all the issues of concern and declined this offer.